Crunchy-DL/Crunchy-Downloader/README.md

 # 🛠️ DRM Decryption Guide

-Currently, this guide is not necessary as it will use non-DRM URLs if possible.
+Currently, it is not necessary to include the CDM files as it will use non-DRM URLs if possible.

 ## Decryption Requirements